skeeto/elfeed/README.md

 Only show unread entries not having `emacs` or `xemacs` in the title or link.

+#### Default Search Filter

+You can set your default search filter by changing the default value of `elfeed-search-filter`.
+It only changes buffer-locally when you're adjusting the filter within Elfeed.
+For example, some users prefer to have a space on the end for easier quick searching.

+    (setq-default elfeed-search-filter "@1-week-ago +unread ")

 ### Tag Hooks

 The last example assumes you've tagged posts with `youtube`.
 You